thaddleton11/thaddleton11/README.md

-A professional, motivated and skilled Full Stack Developer based in Preston.
+# A Lead Full Stack Developer based in Preston.

-Has considerable knowledge and experience of working on and creating bespoke web-based systems and mobile applications.
+Here is a collection of repos demonstrating my current stack or side projects that ~~I might finish one day~~ undertaken to broaden my knowledge and understanding.

-Thank you for taking the time to visit.
+==Thank you for taking the time to visit.==